moscarelloscott/moscarelloscott/binarytree.md

    <img src="images/binary1.png" width= "45%" height="25%">  <img src="images/binary2.png" width= "45%" height="25%">

-    In the example above #1 is a parent of #2 and # 2 is the child of #1, however # 2 is also the parent of #3
+    In the example above #1 is a parent of #2 and # 2 is the child of #1, however # 2 is also the parent of #3 When populating the Tree, the top node is always the ROOT, all the nodes to the left of the root will be smaller than the roots data and the nodes to the right will be larger than the root.
+    This is also true for placing the children after the parent, notice #1 "24" is larger than the root of "20" so it is placed in the node to the right, #2 "28" is larger than the parent node #1 "24, so it is placed to the right however #3 "23 is smaller than the parent #2 "28 so it is placed to the left of #2.
 ________________________________________________________________

     Just like the Linked List we must make a CLASS NODE for the Binary tree along with a CONSTRUCTOR function.